Our expertise

 In order to combat the threat of a cyber-attack, organisations need to have in place the appropriate security frameworks, education and training plans and technical controls appropriate to their business.

-Security management frameworks can range from large all-encompassing standards like ISO 27001 to control based entry level standards like HM Government Cyber Essentials Scheme or industry-specific requirements like the Payment Card Industry Data Security Standard (PCI DSS).
+Security management frameworks can range from large all-encompassing standards like ISO 27001 or to control based entry level standards like HM Government Cyber Essentials Scheme or industry-specific requirements like the Payment Card Industry Data Security Standard (PCI DSS).
 All security management frameworks are concerned with ensuring that businesses identify critical information assets and assess the threat and vulnerabilities to them and ensuring appropriate risk management procedures are in place.

 These standards are tested and evaluated through a variety of methods that may include Vulnerability Assessments, Penetration Tests, Red Team Tests and Open Source Profiling alongside annual reassessment and certification.